Key Country Facts

 Top exports are crude petroleum, refined petroleum, insulated wire, video displays, and gold

-Most travelers flock to Egypt to see the pyramids and stone artifacts.
+Like most travelers, we came to Egypt to see the pyramids, Sph and stone artifacts.
 The Great Pyramids of Giza and the Abu Simbel Temple Complex are absolute must-sees for their architectural beauty and history.
-And, of course, the Great Sphinx in Giza must be seen as well.
-These places are so fascinating because they are surviving examples of ancient Egyptian culture and religion, where many gods were worshipped and where temples were resting places as souls went to the afterlife.
+And, of course, the Great Sphinx in Giza is a must-do as well.
+These places are so incredible because they are surviving examples of ancient Egyptian culture and religion, where many gods were worshipped and where temples were resting places as souls went to the afterlife.
 Humans were believed to have different parts in their souls, and it is the spiritual life force, Ka, that goes into the afterlife after death.

-To get away from the tourists but still see temples, visit the less crowded Temple of Medinat Habu in Luxor.
-The etchings in the temple walls are amazingly well-preserved and the lack of crowds allows visitors to spend more time looking at the artwork and architectural beauty of the site.
+To get away from the tourists we visited the less crowded Temple of Medinat Habu in Luxor.
+The etchings in the temple walls were amazingly well-preserved and the lack of crowds allowed us to spend more time looking at the artwork and architectural beauty.

 Took a cruise on the Nile, and highlights were Abu Simbel, a village in Nubia in Upper Egypt, near the border with Sudan, and the Aswan dam.